 “If you need evidence, if you need even existence...”

-Luno’s less restricted, more contemporary fragmentary writing.
+Luno’s contemporary fragmentary writing.

 Luno’s earlier notes on readings, much of it to do directly or tangentially with Otto Weininger, includes contributions from Iaia Gombrowicz.